 I wouldn't have been able to get into any of these positions without my Geography degree.
 It gave me an understanding of many different systems and processes, from GIS to geology skills and an understanding of how a place can be shaped by culture and the people using it.

 Richard Smyth: Geography Teacher

-I graduated from the Ulster University in 2014 and began a PGCE (Secondary) with Geography at Liverpool Hope University that September.
+I graduated from the Ulster University in 2014 and began a PGCE with Geography at Liverpool Hope University.
 Before the completion of the course I had secured a job at West Kirby Grammar School, a high performing, selective state school.
 During my time at WKGS I have had the opportunity to teach across the curriculum from Key Stage 3 to 5.
-I have availed of many opportunities including 2 fieldtrips to Iceland, 1 to Belgium and a 2 week geography trip to China in summer 2017.
+I have had many opportunities including 2 fieldtrips to Iceland, 1 to Belgium and a 2 week geography trip to China.
 I have taught an array of topics at varying levels, including specialising in human geography at A Level and assisting in the planning of a new course and the implementation of a new fieldwork study at this level.
-I believe it was the experience and skills developed during my time at Ulster that assisted in me securing a place on my PGCE course and my current teaching post, especially my knowledge and understanding of GIS and ability to incorporate it into my teaching.

 Ryan Johnston: GIS Engineer - Transport Industry